hassanazan1t55-creator/my-c-learning/Day_01_Introduction/README.md

 * **First Code Compilation:** Configured the base structure to execute and run a traditional "Hello World" terminal output script.

 ## Files in this Folder:
-1. `hello_world.c` -> The foundational starting script displaying standard message streams on the screen.
+1. `01_hello_world.c` -> The foundational starting script displaying standard message streams on the screen.